How Long does it Take to get a Reentry Permit?

 How long does it take to get a reentry permit?

-If you are a US permanent resident and are considering applying for a reentry permit you might be wondering: How long does it take to get a reentry permit?
+If you are a US permanent resident and are considering applying for a reentry permit, you might be wondering about i131 processing time and how long it takes to get a reentry permit.

 In this guide, I’ll answer this question and I’ll also discuss different timing strategies when applying for your reentry permit.